-The social and environmental staff of consultants held consultation meetings with the local community residents of the sub-project area in March 2023.
-Details of Community Consultations given in Table - 14 while summary of concerns raised by the community during consultation given in Table - 15.
-Figure - 12 shows the photographs taken during these sessions
+The social and environmental staff of consultants held consultation meetings with the local community residents of the sub-project area in January 2023.
+Details of Community Consultations given in Table 15 while summary of concerns raised by the community during consultation given in Table 16.
+Consultation Photographs with Community & Line Department have been depicted in Figure 14.
+During the second round of consultations (12 & 13 September), community members actively participated.
+Additionally, there are plans to organize ongoing consultation sessions throughout the construction phase of the proposed sub-project